rolandshoemaker/dotfiles/README.md

 which will copy all the local config files to the dotfile folder and then commit the changes with the provided message and then push to the remote.

+or even

+	$ ./dotty.py -o pull in push out

+which by this point should be pretty obvious.